-- Level 1: quoted prices (unadjusted) in active markets for identified assets or liabilities. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3: inputs for the assets or liability that are not based on observable market data.
+- Level 1: quoted prices (unadjusted) in active markets for identified assets or liabilities. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3: inputs for the assets or liability that are not based on observable market information. (i.e. non-observable parameter.)